vmallet/ida-plugins/README.md

 * [Reef](https://github.com/darx0r/Reef): IDAPython plugin for finding Xrefs from a function.<br>
 _Updated: 2016 07 14 &nbsp;&nbsp; Language: Python_

+* [RefHUnter](https://github.com/eternalklaus/RefHunter): User-friendly reference finder in IDA.
+RefHunter provides a summary of references for a function, which includes more information than the built-in “Function calls” widget.<br>
+_Updated: 2021 10 01 &nbsp;&nbsp; Language: Python_

 * [REmatch](https://github.com/nirizr/rematch): REmatch, a complete binary diffing framework that works by revealing and identifying previously reverse engineered similar functions and migrating documentation and annotations to current IDB.<br>
 _Updated: 2018 11 28 &nbsp;&nbsp; Language: Python_